nyssance/genos/README.md

 2. How to use

-Create a list, override three methods, 20 lines code, that's all you need to do.
+Create a list fragment, override three methods, 20 lines code, that's all you need to do.
 ```java
 public class UserList extends TableList<User, SubtitleHolder> {
     @Override